macrocosme/structure_optimized_dms/README.md

 # (Install virtualenv if necessary)
 pip3 install virtualenv

-# Create a virtual environment coined `topology-env` for the project
+# Create a virtual environment coined `struct-dm-env` for the project
 virtualenv env

 # Activate the environment